 Avg.
 Resale Value

 Garage Door Replacement

 Based on regional data from Remodeling

 Note: A resale value of more than 100% indicates a profitable repair.

 2. Price your Michigan home competitively

-Part of the art of selling real estate is setting a price on the home that isn't too high or too low for the local market.
+Part of the art of selling real estate without a realtor is setting a price on the home that isn't too high or too low for the local market.

 Currently, Michigan real estate is very hot.
 You might want to take advantage of this trend to sell your home now.
 But city-level trends will have a big impact on how you list your home.